 China’s tight government and enterprise ecosystem have paved the way for the local tech brands to cater and monopolise the most populated country in the world.
 The huge market has allowed these local tech brands to gain massive success and profit, even surpassing and acquiring well-known Western tech firms.
-Unsurprisingly, these Chinese tech giants have already reached out to nearby markets such as in Southeast Asia and some has already landed in Western shores.
+Unsurprisingly, these Chinese tech companies have already reached out to nearby markets such as in Southeast Asia and some has already landed in Western shores.
 With its rising popularity in the tech industry, will it start to overtake the West?
 Find out who these major players are and why you should watch out for them.

 Lenovo Group Ltd.

 Why: Despite the shrinking PC market, Lenovo has found ways to expand its business by producing and selling other electronic devices.
 Their smartphone line presented a standard that could go head-to-head with Apple and Samsung.
 Lenovo continues to reach out to the West through partnerships such as Lenovo’s recent cooperation with the Ducati Team as their key tech partner for the MotoGP championship.

 Kingsoft Corporation Ltd.